erdemiraysu/erdemiraysu/README.md

 ## Hi I'm Aysu Erdemir👋

-🔭 I’m a research scientist who enjoys working with health data
+🔭 I’m a research scientist with a PhD in Psychology who enjoys working with health data

 🌱 I’m an academic working on improving my data science skills in Python and R